pyladies/global-organizing/process/slack_new_member_welcome.md

-While you can make posts anywhere on this platform, you are cautioned to put them in the right channel.
+While you can make posts anywhere on this platform, we encourage you to look for a related channel.
 We have many available channels, such as those listed below.
-However,  it may help you engage more effectively by finding the _appropriate_ channel to participate in!
+It may help you engage more effectively by finding the _appropriate_ channel to participate in!

 Some great places to start: